jgraley/cotest/coroutines/docs/server-style.md

  - Call to `Mock3()`: this server drops it for something else to handle
  - Return from the launch

-This test mostly doen's mind in what order mock calls are made (just as a server doesn't mind what order clients send requests) but we have been able to check a conditional sub-sequence requirement: that one such call is always followed by a specific subsequent call.
+This test mostly doesn't care in what order mock calls are made (just as a server doesn't care in what order clients send requests) but we have been able to enforce a conditional sub-sequence requirement: that one such call is always followed by a specific subsequent call.

-`Example2` goes on to repeat the same exercide, but now all the calls go to `Mock1()` and are differntiated by the value of the supplied argument.
+`Example2` goes on to repeat the same exercise, but now all the calls go to `Mock1()` and are differentiated by the value of the supplied argument.
 We `switch` on that value and perform the same actions as with `Example1`.
-This shows that we can use `GetArg<>()` to extract arg values bfore deciding whether to drop or accept.
+This shows that we can use `GetArg<>()` to extract arg values before deciding whether to drop or accept.

- - Discuss further options: global modality, multiple servers, mock triggers launch
+Other techniques that could be used with server-style tests include:
+ - Global modality: multiple event loops are coded, one for each of a number of _modes_, and when we want to switch mode we jump between the loops.
+ - Multiple servers: manage complexity by splitting into multiple server loops, one coroutine each, and have the higher priority ones drop calls for others to handle.
+ - Trigger launches based on incoming watch calls.
+The server cal deal with completion as and when it happens.